rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

 - `dtype=torch.float64`: what dtype to use for timelike quantities.
 Setting this to `torch.float32` will improve speed but may produce underflow errors more easily.

-- `norm`: What norm to compute the accept/reject error criterion with respect to.
-Defaults to the L2 norm if using tensor input, and a mixed L^inf/L2 norm if using tupled input; each tensor has its L2 norm computed, and the maximum is taken over the tuple.

 **Fixed solvers (euler, midpoint, rk4, implicit_adams, explicit_adams):**<br>

 - `step_size=None`: How large each discrete step should be.
 If not passed then this defaults to stepping between the values of `t`.
 Note that if using `t` just to specify the start and end of the regions of integration, then it is very important to specify this argument!
 It is mutually exclusive with the `grid_constructor` argument, below.